 There are two common types of public health analysts, although, largely, their work is intertwined and they practically work as one.
 They are;

 The public health data analyst and the public health policy analysts

 Based on the terms;

 The public health data analyst deals mainly with data.
 The nature of their job mostly lies with numbers.
-They use raw data to search for trends and patterns in order to determine effectiveness and efficiency of the information gathered.
+They use raw data to search for trends and patterns in order to determine the effectiveness and efficiency of the information gathered.

 The public health policy analyst, however, mainly deals with data.
 The nature of their job mostly lies with policies.
-They would be the one to work closely with the government and policymakers in order to determine effectiveness and efficiency of policies as related to health.
+They would be the one to work closely with the government and policymakers in order to determine the effectiveness and efficiency of policies as related to health.

 We can see that being a public health analyst is an important job as well and we should be grateful to them.
 They are working behind the scene to make sure we live a disease-free life.